zootella/testoff/README.md

 a gauntlet of challenges for each to face, including:

+* basic, file1
   * test ok
   * second test in a file
   * more tests in another file

+* advanced, file2
   * log within a test
   * accidentally cover over a test
   * ok false
   * explicit fail
   * throw an exception
   * should throw an exception
   * forget to call done

+* asynchronous, file2
   * finish in the next cycle
   * forget to finish in the next cycle
   * ok false in the next cycle
   * throw in the next cycle

+* always, file2
   * make it to the last test

+* long-running, file3
   * steps that take seconds
   * same thing afterwards

 and a wacky set of environments and goals, nicknamed: